-To find out the answers to all these questions and more, we spoke to two experts: Phil Schluter, CEO of Schluter Coffee and founding member of the SCAE, and Alan Nietlisbach, Senior Vice President of Specialty Coffee at Olam Specialty Coffee.
-Schluter Coffee specializes in East African coffees, and Olam acquired them last Autumn, making Phil and Alan two key stakeholders in this region’s coffee industry.
+To find out the answers to all these questions and more, we spoke to two experts: Phil Schluter, CEO of Schluter Coffee and founding member of the SCAE, and Alan Nietlisbach, Senior Vice President of Specialty Coffee at Covoya Specialty Coffee.
+Schluter Coffee specializes in East African coffees, and Covoya acquired them last Autumn, making Phil and Alan two key stakeholders in this region’s coffee industry.

 Here’s what they had to say.